 IN WITNESS WHEREOF the respective Plenipotentiaries have signed the present Treaty and have affixed hereunto their seals.

-DONE in duplicate at Washington, this twelfth day of November, one thousand nine hundred fifty-nine.
+Done in duplicate, in the English and Korean languages, both equally authentic, at Seoul, this twenty-eight day of November, one thousand nine hundred fifty six.

 FOR THE UNITED STATES OF AMERICA: